RightsandWrongsgit/ARMTEC/book/prerequisites.md

 ## You may have this stuff, but if not, do this)

-You probably can get some of the immediately following steps running without doing these prerequisites.
+Some of these aren't mandatory.
 However, you really will benefit from and eventually need each of these.
 Easiest to install them right up front.

-SOFTWARE TOOLS:
+### SOFTWARE TOOLS:

-(from your computer's top level directory)
+<sub><sup>(run these from your computer's top level directory)</sup></sub>

 - npm